 Remove and destroy any fruit infected with brown rot.
 Feed trees after the end of harvest.
 Spray sour cherries with a copper to control bacterial canker.

-Gooseberry and red, white, and black currants.
+• Gooseberry and Currant.
 Protect berries from birds with bird netting as fruits begin to ripe.
 Harvest from mid- to late-summer.
 Eat gooseberries and currants soon after harvest for the best flavor.
 Currants do not ripen all at once; so revisit the plant more than once.
 Gooseberries and red and white currants will keep in the refrigerator for about 10 days.
 Black currants will keep for one a day or two in a sealed container in the refrigerator.
 Control leaf spot by applying a copper fungicide after fruit picking.